robmarkcole/Useful-python/Raspberry-pi/README.md

 * Use Remote extension to edit files on the Pi from VScode on another machine -> https://github.com/rafaelmaiolla/remote-vscode (some more guidance [here](https://www.hackster.io/Ladvien/editing-raspberry-pi-code-remotely-from-visual-studio-code-9d42e0))

 ## Streaming from cameras
+* [https://kerberos.io/](https://kerberos.io/) is very full featured, exposes camera as mjpeg, save images to S3, fire MQTT message on captures, recommended
-* Use [Motion](https://motion-project.github.io/motion_config.html), be sure to edit the config file e.g. to allow viewing on remote machines
+* [Motion](https://motion-project.github.io/motion_config.html) has been around for years and works quite well, be sure to edit the config file e.g. to allow viewing on remote machines.